szaumoor/ZSTweaks/ZSTweaks/README.md

 In reality, the sword deals 1d8+2 against enemies, and 1d8+2 again in a second tick of damage if the enemy is a dragon.
 So now the description is a bit more explicit about what it does and:

-- Regeneration improved to 1 HP per 3 rounds
+- Regeneration improved to 1 HP per 15 seconds (5/2 rounds)
 - Adds 15% resistance to all elements (i.e. the damage type of most dragons)
-- THAC0 against dragons is now +6, +2 for others
+- THAC0 against dragons and wyverns has a +4 bonus (side effect: affects other weapons while dual wielding)
-- +2 AC and saving throws against Dragons (essentially like a "Protection from Dragons" spell)
+- +2 AC vs. Dragons and Wyverns (essentially like a "Protection from Dragons and Wyverns" spell)
-- Extra damage to dragons: every hit causes additionally 2d8+2 (bear in mind this is not affected by Strength or any other damage modifiers except any effect that increases slashing damage universally)
 - Detect Invisibility can be cast three times, not once per day

-Additionally, Peridan's extra THAC0 extra damage to dragons affects wyverns as well.
+- Deals an additional tick of 2d6+6 damage if the target is a dragon or wyvern

 **Component 1210:** Make The Equalizer slightly more powerful